 Do you plan to move off-road for your photography trip?
 You will need to check 2 things:

-Is there a reliable public transportation to take you where you want on time?
-Most of the times you may want to catch early morning light.
-In many countries public transportation starts after that time.
+Is there reliable public transportation to take you where you want on time?
+Most of the times you may want to catch the early morning light.
+In many countries, public transportation starts after that time.

 If you must rent a car/bike.
-Make sure you rent that prior arriving at your destination.
+Make sure you rent that prior to arriving at your destination.
 Are there chances for weather changes?
-If so, better rent a car.
+If so, better to rent a car.